red/scoop-bucket/README.md

 ## Updating red-latest

 The red-latest package refers to the automated build of the red 'master' branch.
 Scoop does not detect when it has changed.
-In order to update it, you must use both `-f` (force) and `-k` (ignore cache) flags.
+In order to update it, you must use the `-f` (force) flag.

-* `scoop update red-latest -f -k`
+* `scoop update red-latest -f`